Instructors

 Mr. Gilmore is a graduate of The Maryland Institute College of Art with a BFA in Art Education,1970, and Towson University with a MS degree in Instructional Technology, 2000.

-Mark Wesling, Classical Guitarist, composer and songwriter, is a native of St. Louis, Missouri.
+Mark is a Classical Guitarist, composer, songwriter, a native of St. Louis, Missouri.
 Mark has been living and making music in south-central Pennsylvania since 1996.
 He teaches classical, acoustic, and electric guitar lessons from his studios located in Hershey and York, PA.
 He performs throughout Pennsylvania and surrounding areas for weddings, corporate events, festivals, and concerts and composes and publishes music for the guitar.
 Mark is also an active artist who works with oils and watercolors; his work has found homes in private collections throughout the United States.

 Linda M. Toki